funkyADers/cs207-FinalProject/docs/milestone1.md

 The software funkyAD is a software package that the user will interact with using the AD class.
 This AD class allows the user to differentiate a specified function by wrapping it into an AD object, automatically differentiate it, access the results and inspect the intermediate steps (if desired).

-The package is intended for use by developers on personal computers, as a building block on top of which other functionality may be developed and depend.
+The package is intended for use by developers on personal computers, as a building block on top of which other functionality may be developed.

 Pseudocode on how to interact with funkyAD shown below:
 ```